lSoleyl/PScripts/README.md

  * TexEdit

 ## TexEdit
 This script creates sessions for TeX-Studio out of single .tex files.
 The session will contain all files, which are imported by this file.
 This script is currently only useful when used together with a custom TeX style.
-The TeX style for which this script was developed imports chapters by name after defining a relative chapter directory like this: *This is a private style which isn't openly available, so for now the script isn't of much use for anyone else.*
+The TeX style, this script was developed for, imports chapters by name after defining a relative chapter directory like this:
 ```
 \chapterpath{../../chapters}

 \import{introduction}
 \import{main_part}
 ```
+*This is a private style which isn't openly available, so for now the script isn't of much use for anyone else.*

 ### Planned features

 #### Add BibTeX files to session
-The script should optionally the referenced .bib file.
+The script should optionally add the referenced .bib file to the session.

-#### Support other import stlyes as well
+#### Support other import styles as well
 Extend the script so that it recognizes other import statements (`\input`).